Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Discussion

-Notably, this mode of governance does not depend on technical accuracy.
-As our findings show, even MCN staff admit their advice is speculative.
-But as long as these external theories appear confident, actionable and correlate with visible metrics, they retain influence to streamers.
-This performativity echoes insights from critical algorithm studies ~\cite{gillespie2014relevance,eubanks2018automating}: sometimes belief in algorithmic logic shapes behavior, regardless of its truth.
+Central to this mode of labor governance is a pronounced epistemic asymmetry between MCNs and live-streamers.
+MCNs occupy a privileged position in the circulation of algorithmic knowledge: they control when, how, and in what form explanations about algorithmic behavior are made available to streamers.
+Although MCNs do not possess verified or complete knowledge of platform algorithms, they nevertheless monopolize interpretive authority by presenting themselves as the most credible source of explanation in an otherwise opaque system.
+Streamers, by contrast, typically lack the resources, comparative data, and temporal distance needed to independently evaluate algorithmic claims or to develop alternative explanatory frameworks.

+This asymmetry is not merely informational but organizationally produced.
+MCNs’ internal recognition of algorithmic uncertainty remains largely inaccessible to streamers, while externally circulated interpretations are selectively simplified, stabilized, and framed as actionable truths.
+As a result, streamers encounter algorithmic outcomes through a narrowed interpretive channel, where uncertainty is individualized and responsibility is localized.
+Even when outcomes fail to materialize, streamers often lack the epistemic grounds to contest MCNs’ explanations, leading doubt to remain fragmented and personalized rather than collective or structural.

+Through this asymmetry, MCNs are able to convert limited and speculative knowledge into durable authority.
+Control is exercised not by withholding information entirely, but by curating the forms of knowledge that circulate and defining what counts as legitimate understanding of algorithmic success and failure.
+In this sense, epistemic asymmetry becomes a key condition for the effectiveness of discursive construction: it allows algorithmic interpretations to function as governance tools precisely because alternative interpretations are difficult to verify, share, or stabilize among workers.

 MCNs therefore construct what we call interpretive infrastructures—a system of informal yet durable knowledge that governs through belief, not verification/reality.
 Our findings contribute to CSCW’s growing attention to the epistemic and organizational dimensions of algorithmic labor.
-Folk theories, we argue, are not peripheral but are central to how algorithmic management operates in opaque, high-risk environments.
-They enable institutions to govern not through direct technical means, but through the circulation of strategically engineered narratives.
+Algorithmic interpretations, we argue, are not peripheral but are central to how algorithmic management operates in opaque, high-risk environments.
+They enable institutions to govern through the circulation of strategically engineered narratives.
 This invites future research into how informal knowledge can become a durable, institutionally mediated mode of control in algorithmic workplaces.